DFE-Digital/early-careers-framework/docs/source/npq/schedules-and-milestone-dates.html.md

 ### Dates for schedules starting in spring

-#### 2023 cohort

-Participants starting their specialist NPQ course after 1 January 2024, should be assigned with the schedule:
+Participants starting their specialist NPQ course after 1 January, should be assigned with the schedule:

 ```
  "schedule_identifier": "npq-specialist-spring"
 ```

+#### 2023 cohort

 | Milestone      | Start date     | Milestone date      | Declaration type    | Payment date      |
 | -------- | --------  | -------- | --------  | -------- |